 The treatment options for ingrown toenail may vary according to the stage of the ingrown nail.
 Mild swelling, with no pus or drainage, can be treated with nonsurgical treatments.
 However, if there is swelling with signs of infection, and the ingrown nail has grown deep into the skin, then you might need surgical removal of the nail.

-Sometimes, your child’s doctor might also prescribe antibiotics or antifungals to cure bacterial or fungal infections.
+Sometimes, your child’s doctor might also prescribe antibiotics or antifungals to cure bacterial or fungal nail infections in children.

 Nonsurgical treatments for ingrown toenails